Chicken Seekh Kabab: Easy Pakistani Recipe

 ground chicken with spices and herbs in a mixing bowl

-First, mix the chicken mince/ ground chicken with all other ingredients until everything is thoroughly mixed and blended.ย
+First, mix the chicken mince/ground chicken with all other ingredients until everything is thoroughly blended.

-Leave the meat to rest for about half an hour, at the very least.
-To give the flavor a chance to develop.ย
+Leave the meat to rest for at least half an hour.
+To give the flavor a chance to develop.

 chicken and spices mixture